droffilc1/alx-system_engineering-devops/README.md

 # 0x00 ALX System Engineering and DevOps 💥

->Learning bash, scripting, networking and web infra right now, been wanting to get on this.
+> Learning bash, scripting, networking and web infra right now, been wanting to get on this.
 It's going to be FUN !!.

 ## About

-- This repository consists of all the .Subject projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/) by [Dev Nderitu](https://github.com/dennisnderitu254).
+- This repository consists of all the .Subject projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/) by [Clifford Mapesa](https://github.com/droffilc1).

 ---